amocoma/simpleSpringComputerStore/README.md

 	heroku addons:add newrelic:stark
 ####Bootstrap the Agent
 	heroku config:set JAVA_OPTS='-Xmx384m -Xss512k -XX:+UseCompressedOops -javaagent:target/dependency/newrelic-agent.jar'
-Do you recognized, that the app was restarted automatically because you changed teh env vars?!
+Do you recognized, that the app was restarted automatically because you changed the env vars?!
 #### Generate some load
 #### Open New Relic
 through SSO from https://dashboard.heroku.com